souvik119/Python-Scripting-Project/README.md

 - Create a new /games directory
 - Copy and remove the "game" suffix of all games into the /games directory
 - Create a .json file with the information about the games
-- Compile all of the game code
-- Run all of the game code

 # Assumptions:
 - data directory contains many files and directories